NetteZY/60-T6GS-OpenWrt-SPI-FLASH/README.md

 This is a custom OpenWrt firmware built specifically for the **16MB SPI NOR flash** on the Qihoo 360 T6GS.

+for when your nand is dead and router is bootlooping

 ## The Bootloop Problem
 Most 360 T6GS firmwares are built for the 128MB NAND flash.
-However, the generic MT7621 Breed bootloader only supports flashing to SPI NOR.
-If you try to flash a standard NAND firmware through Breed, your router will bootloop because Breed writes to the NOR chip while the kernel expects the OS to be on the NAND chip.
+When you try to flash a standard NAND firmware through Breed, your router will bootloop because Breed writes to the NOR chip while the kernel expects the OS to be on the NAND chip.

 This release fixes the issue by bypassing the NAND completely.
-It uses the `jedec,spi-nor` driver so you can flash OpenWrt directly from Breed without needing a custom U-Boot.
+It uses the `jedec,spi-nor` driver so you can flash OpenWrt directly from Breed.

 ## Installation
 1. Boot into Breed (Hold reset while plugging in power).